heMinger/SSC/summary/reviews.md

 *MonoScene [8] is the first work to reconstruct outdoor scenes using only RGB inputs.
 TPVFormer [22] further generalizes it to multi-camera 3D semantic occupancy prediction.
 However, its lack of dense supervision results in sparse occupancy prediction. *

+- 2D-3D lift:
+*Many 3D scene reconstruction methods [8, 37] integrate multi-view 2D features into 3D space by reprojecting 2D features back to the 3D volumes with known poses.
+The grid feature is calculated by simply averaging all 2D features in this grid.
+However, this kind of method assumes that different views contribute equally to the 3D volumes,*

 # Tri-perspective view for vision-based 3d semantic occupancy prediction 2023

 ## OccFormer